 Boards must be aware that forwarding a REP to TWC’s TAA Technical Assistance and receiving a reasonable cost of training standard determination does not constitute REP approval.
 Boards must ensure that approval is performed by state merit staff at the Board or Workforce Solutions Office level.

-Note: U.S. Department of Labor Training and Employment Guidance Letter 15-12, issued March 7, 2013, and entitled “Delivery of Benefits and Services to Trade Adjustment Assistance (TAA) Program Recipients through the American Job Center Network Delivery System” clarifies the merit-staffing requirements reflected in 20 Code of Federal Regulations §618.890.
+Note: US Department of Labor Training and Employment Guidance Letter 15-12, issued March 7, 2013, and titled “Delivery of Benefits and Services to Trade Adjustment Assistance (TAA) Program Recipients through the American Job Center Network Delivery System,” clarifies the merit-staffing requirements reflected in 20 Code of Federal Regulations §618.890.
 The guidance states that only state merit staff can approve or deny TAA benefits or services.

-Part B – Pre–Trade Certification
+Part B – Pre-Trade Certification